GetSure

 Comparison Between Prepaid Funeral Plan and Funeral Insurance

 A prepaid funeral plan might seem similar to a funeral insurance policy.
 However, there is a fine line of difference between the two.
 In the case of a prepaid policy, the payments are made directly to the funeral home that has sole access to the money.
-However, your family may or may not have to cover additional funeral expenses, subject to the plan being guaranteed or not.
+However, your family may or may not have to cover additional funeral expenses, whether the plan is guaranteed or not.

 On the contrary, a funeral insurance policy makes room for more flexibility.
 These policies allow you to assign any beneficiary you want.
-The assigned beneficiary has the liberty to use the payout for your funeral expenses, final utility payments, medical bills, and other outstanding expenses.
+The assigned beneficiary can use the payout for your funeral expenses, final utility payments, medical bills, and other outstanding expenses.
 Any leftover money will be at your beneficiary’s discretion for use.

 • An interest-bearing account is used for the deposition of the payments.